ARTH 101 KASSLER-TAUB

 Visual Arts and Museums Witchey

 ARTH 494 (A-F) AS ARRANGED

 Consent of supervising Professor and a permit is required for all Directed Readings BEFORE registering.

-This course is a writing- and discussion-intensive methodology course, open only to first-year graduate students in the department.
-The course will serve as an introduction to critical theory and to various art historical methodologies and historiography.
-Students will hone their abilities to look and read critically, to do research effectively; to write and edit research papers; to understand and use the many tools of art historical analysis; to use sophisticated art historical vocabulary; and to construct successful oral presentations.
-The larger goal of this course is to engage students with new ways of thinking and writing about art and its history, and to help them realize their own voices as writers within our field’s larger discourse.
-Requirements: weekly critical response papers, class participation and leading of class discussion, presentations, and final paper.
+This is a writing- and discussion-intensive methodology course, open only to first-year graduate students in the department.
+Besides offering a synoptic view of critical theory and something of a smorgasbord of various art historical methodologies, the course will focus on sharpening your abilities to look and read critically; to do research effectively; to write and edit research papers; to understand and use the many tools of art historical analysis; to use sophisticated art historical vocabulary (as opposed to jargon); and to construct successful oral presentations.
+The larger goal of this course is to engage you with new ways of thinking and writing about art and its history.
+I hope that over the course of this semester, you will realize your own voice as a writer within our field’s larger discourse.
+Requirements: several short papers, two types of oral presentations, research paper, participation.

 ARTH 601 AS ARRANGED